4lex4/scantailor-advanced/README.md

   The system affects every aspect of the program, so, for example, it's now possible to adjust margins in pixels, but not only in millimetres or inches.

 * ##### Status bar panel
-  The panel shows the next information: mouse position relative to the image, physical size of the image, position of the selected page in current order and the page name and type (`[L]` or `[R]` - left or right page, if the page has been splitted).
+  The panel shows the next information: zone creation mode icon, mouse position relative to the image, physical size of the image, position of the selected page in current order and the page name and type (`[L]` or `[R]` - left or right page, if the page has been splitted).

   This feature is also affected by [measurement units system](#measurement-units-system).